olyabedulina/MoviesAPI/README.md

 ---
 #### Get started
-> Before running an application you should clone and run Movies database server.
-GitHub Repository with Service implementation: https://github.com/VarvaraZadnepriak/MoviesAPI.ReactJS To start local Movies API dababase, you should:
+> Before running an application you should clone and run Movies DB database..
+GitHub Repository with database implementation: https://github.com/VarvaraZadnepriak/MoviesAPI.ReactJS To start local Movies DB dababase, you should:
-> 1. Clone Movies API Service repository
+> 1. Clone MoviesAPI.ReactJS repository
 > 2. Run the following command to install node modules:
 ```sh
 npm i
 ```
-> 3. Run the following command to start Movies API Service:
+> 3. Run the following command to start MoviesAPI.ReactJS:
  ```sh
 npm start
 ```
-> Movies API Database will be available on http://localhost:4000/.
+> Movies DB Database will be available on http://localhost:4000/.
 > API Swagger documentation will be available on http://localhost:4000/api-docs.

-#### Come back to current MoviesAPI service.
+#### Come back to current MoviesAPI Service.
 > Install the dependencies and devDependencies and start the server.

 ```sh